mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Settings/Hosts/General/index.md

          <div class="alert" role="alert">
          Note: The Xip.io addresses will only work in your local network.
 They are temporary and may become invalid if you restart your PC.
 Also make sure that your Internet router is not blocking Xip.io calls by using a DNS     Rebind protection.
-If the router does this you can either deactivate this function, add Xip.io as an exception or not use the router as DNS server in your Macs network settings.
+If the router does this you can either deactivate this function, add Xip.io as an exception or not use the router as DNS server in your PCs network settings.
          </div>

 *  **Document root**